Short-Stacked Play in MTTs

 Calling gives you no opportunity to win the pot immediately.

-As when these hands called from the BB in our previous experiment, the calls in the ChipEV model are really about trapping, not about playing it safe.
-Trapping is a risky play that foregoes the guaranteed profit of a shove in hopes of greater profit from keeping dominated hands in the original raiser’s range.
+As when these hands called from the BB in our previous experiment, the calls in the Chip EV model are really about trapping, not about playing it safe.
+Trapping is the riskier play that foregoes the guaranteed profit of a shove in hopes of greater profit from keeping dominated hands in the original raiser’s range.

-Under ICM pressure, you’d rather win the smaller pot more consistently by shoving and locking up your equity rather than taking on the risk of letting your opponents (yes, plural – a call on the BTN could easily result in an overcall from the BB) improve on the flop or deny you equity with a continuation bet.
+Under ICM pressure, you’d rather win the smaller pot more consistently by shoving and locking up your equity rather than taking on the risk of letting your opponents (yes, plural—a call on the BTN could easily result in an overcall from the BB) improve on the flop or deny you equity with a continuation bet.

 Extremely Short Stacks

-The one time ChipEV models do not differ much from models with moderate ICM pressure, such as 25% of the field remaining, are when your stack is extremely short.
+The one time Chip EV models do not differ much from models with moderate ICM pressure, such as 25% of the field remaining, is when you’re extremely short-stacked.
 With 4bb, both models exclusively shove or fold.
-The ChipEV model shoves 30.3% of hands UTG, while the 25% field ICM model shoves 28.2%.
+The Chip EV model shoves 30.3% of hands UTG, while the 25% field ICM model shoves 28.2%.

 Conclusion